 To see spiritual, physical, and social transformations in the lives of people with leprosy and their families.

 To serve people affected by leprosy holistically through spiritual, medical, nutritional, and educational programs.

 Our Core Values

-Our five core values, FACES, reflect the people-orientation of our ministry and our desire to help transform the lives of individuals who have been affected by leprosy.
+Our five core values, FACES, reflect the people orientation of our ministry and our desire to help transform the lives of individuals affected by leprosy.

 Accountability builds upon faithfulness.
 Our team members do not consider themselves to be simply “at work.”
-Instead, we immerse ourselves in our service and have a passion for what we do.
+Instead, we immerse ourselves in our service and are passionate about what we do.
 We develop lasting partnerships with those we serve as we help them create better lives for themselves.

-Because they have been ostracized, those affected by leprosy likely have encountered a number of hardships in their lives.
-This is particularly true for those in hospice care, who often are left to end their lives without support of any kind.
+Because they have been ostracized, those affected by leprosy often have seen and experienced the worst side of humanity.
+This is particularly true for those in hospice care, who often are neglected any support as their lives come to an end.
 Our staff members are a reflection of Christ as they serve Him by serving His people.
-As we treat each human being with the care and consideration he or she deserves, each experiences the true love of Jesus Christ.
+As we treat each individual with the care and consideration he or she deserves, each experiences the true love of Jesus Christ.

 Embrace a Village is driven by the needs of the people we serve, and we treat everyone with respect.
-As we inform others around the world about this group in need, we do so in a way that maintains the dignity of the individuals in our care.
+As we inform others worldwide about this group in need, we do so in a way that maintains the dignity of the individuals in our care.
 Our ministry shares Jesus’ message of hope and healing, but it is important to note we treat anyone affected by leprosy regardless of their faith or beliefs.
-Also, because of committed donors who cover administrative costs, we are able to use 100% of financial gifts toward programs for those in India.
+Also, because of committed donors who cover administrative costs, we use 100% of financial gifts toward programs for those in India.